RepreZen/API-Codeflow-Node.js/README.md

 If you want to run your implementation, you can follow these steps:

 1. Right-click on the `package.json` file in the service project, and select _Run As -> npm install_.
-You'll only need to do this again if you change the file or remove the `node_modules` directry.
+You'll only need to do this again if you change the file or remove the `node_modules` directory.
 2. Right click on the `PetStoreService` project name in _Project Explorer_, and select _Refresh_.
 This is needed in order for the results of the build to become available in the project, since the build itself is carried out in a separate process.
-3. Right clik on `app.js` in the service project, and select _Run As -> Ndoe Application`.
+3. Right click on `app.js` in the service project, and select _Run As -> Node Application_.
 You should see a start-up message in a console pane that makes itself visible.
 4. Visit `http://localhost:3000/api-ui` in a web browser.
 You should see Swagger-UI displaying your model.
-The "Try It Out" buttons will work, and requests will be directed to your running instance, regardless of thes server definitions in the model itself.
+The "Try It Out" buttons will work, and requests will be directed to your running instance, regardless of the server definitions in the model itself.

 ### Phase 5 - Iterate

 _~~The end state of this phase is captured in branch `05.patch`.~~_

-Missing from the API mdoels is an operation that allows modification of selected properties of a pet.
+Missing from the API model is an operation that allows modification of selected properties of a pet.
 In phase 5 we add a `patch` operation  to the
-`/pets/{petId}` path.
+`/pets/{petId}` path to supply this capability.
 The steps are:

 1. Add the operation to the model file, `petstore-expanded.yaml` in the model project.
 2. Rerun the generator.
 Everything but the handler files will be refreshed and will reflect the additional operation.
-3. Add a handler for the new patch method to the handler file (the corresponding controller will already be updated.)
+3. Add a handler for the new patch method to the handler file (the corresponding controller will already be updated).

 To check out a working implementation from the demo repository, use the following command (then refresh `PetStoreService` project):